MapsPeople/web-ui/packages/components/src/components/list-item-location/readme.md

     .then(location => {
         location.properties.imageURL = 'https://app.mapsindoors.com/mapsindoors/cms/assets/icons/building-icons/hall.png';
         document.querySelector('mi-list-item-location').location = location;
+        document.querySelector('mi-list-item-location').hideExternalID = false;
     });
 ```

 ## `location` attribute

 A `location` attribute is available on the `<mi-list-item-location>` element, which should be used to set the MapsIndoors Location to display information for.
 The attribute is required.

+## `hideExternalID` event

+If true, the component will not show the location's Extrenal ID.
+The attribute is not required.

 ## `unit` attribute